top of page

 YS Raw Manuka Honey

 Active 15+ - Not a regulated term (great marketing, though) and can be put on anything.
-It does not tell you what the actual MGO or UMF levels are.
+It does not disclose the actual MGO or UMF levels.

 Wedderspoon Manuka Honey